+In California, RCFEs are licensed by the Department of Social Services and are governed by a robust set of laws and regulations.
 The regulatory framework is designed to promote resident independence and self-direction to the greatest extent possible in a residential, non-medical setting.

 Trained for Success

-Assisted Living communities share the common goal of providing excellent service, care, and support to their residents.
-In keeping with these goals, the extensive requirements established for Assisted Living staff and administrators are essential to the mental, physical, and emotional well-being of residents.
+Communities share the common goal of providing excellent service, care, and support to their residents.
+In keeping with this goal, the extensive training requirements established for staff and administrators—including initial and ongoing education and testing—ensure that they are well-trained to meet the needs of residents.
+According to a study commissioned by CALA, California’s well-trained staff members are essential to the mental, physical, and emotional well-being of residents.

 The Long-Term Care Ombudsman Program can inform consumers with questions or concerns about care services.
 Consumers may also take advantage of information provided by local Community Care Licensing offices.
 A phone call will provide a verbal review of licensing history at a specific community that a consumer may be considering.